liyemei/AMFL/README.md

-# Adversarial Multiscale Features Learning for Overlapping Chromosome Segmentation
+# Overlapping Chromosome Segmentation using Adversarial Multiscale Feature Learning with Lovász-Softmax Loss
-We provide several well-trained models for overlapping chromesome segmentation, and the average scores of various methods on eight metrics are shown in Table II
+We provide several well-trained models for overlapping chromesome segmentation, and the average scores of various methods on eight metrics are shown in Table 2

 ![image](https://github.com/liyemei/AFML/blob/master/TableII.jpg)

-Our paper has been submitted to "IEEE Transactions on Instrumentation and Measuremen (TIM)", and the current status is: In Peer Review.

 # Requirements
 - pytorch==1.5.0